Monochromatic Color Schemes

 - By using scrap threads, there is lots of different texture throughout the piece — that’s the 5 and the most varied aspect of the needlepoint.

-Because I paid attention to shade and texture, this pice will not be dull.
+Because I paid attention to shade and texture, this piece is not dull, but fun and lively.

 [...]
 Monochromatic Color Schemes [...]